Barnacle-ai/awesome-llm-list/README.md

 - [You](https://you.com)
 - [Perplexity](https://www.perplexity.ai)
 - [Chatsonic](https://writesonic.com/chat)

+## CUSTOM GPTs
+OpenAI's custom GPTs are on fire - checkout what people are developing [here](https://github.com/Anil-matcha/Awesome-GPT-Store).

 ## RESEARCH PAPERS
 A selection of interesting & noteworthy research papers related to LLMs.